pytorch/ignite/docs/source/concepts.rst

 is how the user can use `output_transform` to get y_pred and y from `engine.state.output`.
 See below:

 .. code-block:: python
-    # engine.state.output will be a dictionary of loss, y_pred, y for the processed batch.
-    # output_transform in Accuracy is needed to select y_pred and y from engine.state.output
-    # for metrics calculation.

     def update(engine, batch):
         x, y = batch